sirselim/jetson_nanopore_sequencing/repackage_minknow_versions.md

-# Repackage MinMKNOW versions from a current installation
+# Repackage MinKNOW versions from a current installation

 ## Background